Recurring revenue: Why it matters and how to boost it

 Your product or service

-The nature of your offering will influence the most appropriate pricing structure.
+Your product type will affect the best pricing structure.
 Ask yourself: What are you offering?
-Is it a core software application, a supplementary tool, or an ongoing service like support or consulting?
+Is it a main software application, a supplementary tool, or an ongoing service like support or consulting?

 Your business goals